sanginiv11/Implement-cpp-arrays-and-strings/README.md

 11. Print a newline to end the output line.
 12. End the program.

-02.
-AIM : TO FIND NUMBER IN A GIVEN ARRAY
+02.AIM : TO FIND NUMBER IN A GIVEN ARRAY

 THEORY :
 - The purpose of this program is to search for a specific number within the elements of an array.